rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 ---

 This [VLT Technical guide](https://i.dell.com/sites/content/business/large-business/merchandizing/en/Documents/Dell_Force10_S4810_VLT_Technical_Guide.pdf) contains some information for tuning various settings to achieve faster convergence.
 I haven't taken a good look through much of it yet, but I did spot a line that said "If the network is not tuned, some failures can lead to outages up to 30 seconds.
-The proposed heavy tuning reduces that to around 2-3 seconds (inter-VLAN routing) or 200-300 milliseconds (Layer2)." **200-300 MILLISECONDS**.
+The proposed heavy tuning reduces that to around 2-3 seconds (inter-VLAN routing) or 200-300 milliseconds (Layer2)."